solomonyusuf/SuperApi-Backend/README.md

 # SuperApi-Backend
-A backend created with Django,for uploading sermons and videos.
+A backend created with Django,for uploading audio and videos.